 Worship on Sunday, the first day of the week, is a tradition that is idolatrous.
 It is a rebellious break from the sacred seventh.
 It is like turning one's back to God's Sabbath commands.
-Instead of honoring the resurrection of Jesus - something Christ never commanded - it's like honoring the resurrection of Tammuz which mythologically occurred annually.
-Sunday was also the day when sun worship was honored.
-Even in Christ's day the Romans honored Mythrianism when the first day was seen as sacred.
+Instead of honoring the resurrection of Jesus - something Christ never commanded - it's like honoring the resurrection of Tammuz, which mythologically occurred annually.
+Sunday was also the day when the sun was honored by worship.
+Even in Christ's day the Romans honored Mythrianism, where the first day was seen as sacred.